Alaihuddin Taha

-Alaihuddin bin Haji Mohamad Taha (born 29 May 1958) is a Bruneian diplomat that has been holding the post of high commissioner to India since 2021.
+Alaihuddin bin Haji Mohamad Taha (born 29 May 1958) is a Bruneian diplomat who has held the post of high commissioner to India since 2021.
 He was formerly the permanent representative to the United Nations at Geneva and high commissioner to Malaysia.

 Early life and education

 Alaihuddin was born on 29 May 1958, to an aristocrat, Pehin Orang Kaya Digadong Seri Lela Dato Seri Utama Haji Mohamad Taha bin Pehin Orang Kaya Ratna Diraja Hussain.
 He has one child and is married to Datin Mariani Bongsu.
 He has a brother, Pehin Orang Kaya Setia Jaya Dato Paduka Haji Abu Hurairah.
 This made him the uncle of Huraini, clerk to the Legislative Council, and Hazarena, Intermediate Court Judge.
 He received a Bachelor of Arts (BA) degree in international studies from North Staffordshire Polytechnic in the United Kingdom in 1984.

 Diplomatic career

 In 1986, Alaihuddin worked as the personal assistant to the Deputy Minister of Foreign Affairs, Zakaria Sulaiman, after joining the ministry in August 1984.
 He had two postings overseas: the Brunei high commission in New Zealand, where he worked as a second secretary in 1986, and the Brunei embassy in Washington, D.C., where he held the same position from 1987 to 1990.
 After his return to Brunei in 1990, he worked for the Ministry of Foreign Affairs' Southeast Asian political section in 1991.
 He headed the Brunei delegation to the fifty-fourth session of the General Assembly in 1994.

 Alaihuddin was sent overseas once more in 1995, this time to work for the Brunei high commission in London as first secretary and then acting minister counselor.
 In the Ministry of Foreign Affairs, he was appointed deputy director of the Ministry of Foreign Affairs and Trade's (MOFAT) Department of International Organisations in 2001 and director of the department in 2003.
 In c.
 2004, he was the Ministry of Communications' permanent secretary.
 He would then serve as the MOFAT's acting private and confidential secretary in January 2007.
 As the new Permanent Representative of Brunei to the United Nations Office at Geneva, Alaihuddin presented his credentials to Sergei Ordzhonikidze on 13 August 2007.